Grenooob/Descent-DEMO/README.md

 This is just a demo version of the game im working on.
-(i say demo because i dont want to spoil it while slowly updating it, i want to get it out in one big update) so yea have fun on the demo ersion of this game
+(i say demo because i dont want to spoil it while slowly updating it, i want to get it out in one big update) so yea have fun on the demo version of this game

+oh and I SWEAR TO GOD IF ANYONE REUPLOADS THIS THE I WILL ---- -- ---- ----- --- ------- ---. (cant say on github)

 > Open this page at [https://thunderdrop180.github.io/rpg/](https://thunderdrop180.github.io/rpg/)